-In India, astrological predictions are largely based on the principles of Hindu astrology.
-This field of knowledge is ancient; it has existed since Vedic times.
-In fact, Jyotish Vidya, the science of light, has been referred in our Vedas as well.
-It is all about the celestial and astral patterns, which define an individual’s fate.
-This is the basis of Vedic Astrology.
-It states that all things in this Universe and beyond are interlinked.
-An individual’s fate is determined by his karma.
-It rules his past, present, and future and runs in a cyclic form.
-A person’s body is only an incarnation; the soul keeps on travelling from one body to the next in different births at different times, and places.
-Our birth on this planet is similar to the blooming of a flower.
-It is season-bound, time-bound and pertains to the most suitable conditions.
+According to the traditional Hindu system of astrology in India, the word “Jyotisha” came from Sanskrit “jyótis” meaning “light, heavenly body”.
+In India, astrological analysis is mainly based on the theories of Hindu astrology.
+This field of knowledge especially the Jyotish Vidya, the science of light is ancient and has existed since Vedic era.
+It is all about the celestial and astral patterns, which define a person’s fate on the basis of Vedic Astrology.
+The theory states that all things in this world and beyond are inter-connected.
+A person’s destiny is determined by his karma that rules his past, present and future and runs in a cyclic form.
+A person’s body only acts as an epithet where the soul keeps on travelling from one body to another in different births at different times, and places.
+Vedic astrology believes that birth on this planet is similar to the blooming of a flower; it is season-bound, time-bound and pertains to the most suitable conditions.

-In Jyotish Vidya, a person’s natal chart is the primary consideration.
-It’s like a map which guides the astrologer through the individual’s zodiac.
-The natal chart is based on the exact time of the person’s birth.
-It is, however, irrespective of the time of conceiving.
-The calculations are performed as per the position of the planets at the time.
-These positions define a person’s ‘dasha’ or the dynamic timeline through which he would travel.
-The houses, planets, and zodiac signs in your natal chart show the events that are going to happen, and your dasha tells when they are going to happen.
-In Vedic astrology, individuals are not seen merely as sun signs.
-The natal chart is studied beginning with the ‘ascendent,’ which is the rising constellation on the Earth’s horizon at the moment of a person’s birth.
-This also determines his bond with the other planets and personality
+In Jyotish Vidya, an individual’s birth chart is the most important consideration.
+The birth chart is considered as the road map which guides the astrologer through the person’s zodiac and help to predict the future in a correct manner.
+The natal chart is prepared on the basis of exact time and place of the person’s birth.
+The analysis is performed based on the position of the planets at that particular point of time.
+These positions eventually depict a person’s ‘dasha’ or the vibrant timeline through which he would travel throughout his /her life.
+The houses, planets, and zodiac signs in your natal chart will therefore show the events that are going to happen, and your dasha tells when they are going to happen.
+In Vedic astrology, individuals are not regarded just as sun signs but also the character of the persons.
+The natal chart is being studied by the Vedic astrology practitioner in the beginning with the ‘ascendant,’ which is the rising assemblage on the Earth’s horizon at the moment of a person’s birth.
+The picture of the planets and the stars in the natal chart clearly determines the person’s bond with the other planets and personality.

-Vedic astrology is different and older.
-This 5000 years old science does not mark any sign as the first sign or talk about how to begin or end counting the twelve zodiacs.
-Instead, this science is based more on the sidereal zodiac, i.e, the fixed stars or constellations, which help in the calculation of the planetary movements.
-Vedic astrology does not study the Earth’s relationship with the Sun.
-It says this could lead to inaccuracies due to the dynamic equinoxes.
-Instead, it talks about ‘Ayanamsha’– Earth’s rotation on its axis over the years.
-Every year, the equinoxes move ahead by almost a minute due to the planet’s continuous wobbling.
+Vedic Astrology always deals with the stars and it is very old and different from the Western astrology.
+It is 5000 years old science that does not mark any sign as the first sign or talk about how to begin or end counting the twelve zodiacs.
+Rather as an alternative, the science of Vedic astrology is based more on the sidereal zodiac that is the fixed stars or constellations that ultimately help in the calculation of all the planetary movements.
+They do not study the Earth’s relationship with the Sun but they say of leading them to erroneousness due to the dynamic equinoxes.
+Vedic astrology always talks about ‘Ayanamsha’– Earth’s rotation on its axis over the years.
+Each and every year, the equinoxes move ahead by almost a minute due to the continuous trembling of all the planets.
 Thus, in every 72 years, an entire day is lost in Earth’s revolution.
-The twelve zodiac signs have to adjust to this and step back by a day to help predictions make more sense.
-In Vedic astrology, there is room for adjusting these changes.
-Of course, it is always ‘to each his own.’
+In Vedic astrology there is the provision and as a result, all the twelve zodiac signs have to adjust to this and step back by a day to help predictions make more sense.